dynolab/networkts/README.md

 $ conda install -c conda-forge prophet
 ```
 If you want to update the `networkts` package to have the most fresh, please first uninstall it and then install it again.

+## Configuration

+The package is intended to be used within a hydra application.
+Check [config examples](/examples/config) and a [hydra application examples](/examples/hydra_applications).